cbettler/CBettler_CompBio_MiniProject/README.md

 To run this code, you must download pythonCode.py from this repository, which can be ran from the command line using: python3 pythonCode.py

 All outputs from this command will be found in the OptionA_Carlee_Bettler directory it creates, and certain outputs will be written to a logfile called OptionA.log.
-Please note that running this code requires downloading and installing software such as TopHat, Cufflinks, BowTie, and SPAdes, which may be computationally intensive.
+Please note that running this code requires downloading and installing the software/commands of TopHat2, Cufflinks, BowTie2, SPAdes, Prokka, SRA-Toolkit (for fastq-dump), Python3, and wget.
 Be aware, the TopHat command is particularly slow, running this code may take over three hours.
+Also, all files pulled with the wget command come from NCBI.